kevle6/Gradual_Typing/README.md

 - Documentation from language repositories.

 ## **Introduction**
 Gradual typing is to mix static and dynamic data typing in the same codebase.
 Doing this ensures data type safety and flexibility.
-This literature review investigates the performance and reliability of gradual typing in modern programming languages like TypeScript and Python.
+This literature review investigates the performance and reliability of gradual typing in modern programming languages, such as TypeScript, Python, and many others.

 ## **Exploration Using GPT-4o**